comet-dot-photos/comet-dot-photos/README.md

 those images that still might match, the client has the server do a more extensive visibility check using the visibility table.
-As described above, the server is sent an array indicating the images that still need to be checked as well as a bit array indicating the painted vertices.
+As described above, the server is sent an array indicating the images that still need to be checked (for each dataset) as well as a bit array indicating the painted vertices.
 This bit-array representing the region of interest and the visibility bit array of each image that passed the bounding box test are AND'ed together on the server (see [The Data Files](#the-data-files)) with the resulting bit field containing the number